module-federation/core/README.md

 # 🧑‍💻 Community

-Come and chat with us on [Discussions](https://github.com/module-federation/universe/discussions)!
+Come and chat with us on [Discussions](https://github.com/module-federation/universe/discussions) or [Discord](https://discord.gg/n69NnT3ACV)!
 The Module federation team and users are active there, and we're always looking for contributions.

 # 🤝 Contribution